Back Home Next

 Where can I get beads for less money?

 If you live in a town or small city, there may not be a wholesaler which sells beads at lower-than-retail prices.
 If there are no wholesalers in your town, using Google or Yahoo to search for wholesalers may turn up a few sites with good prices.
 As an example, if you want dalmatian jasper beads, search for "dalmatian jasper beads" and you'll find plenty of sites that sell them – and some of those sites will have good prices.
 Please note that to get beads at the lowest prices, you have to buy large quantities.
-I suggest you read my article on bead prices, which discusses wholesalers extensively.
+I suggest you read my article on bead prices, in which I discuss the wholesalers business.

 Having said that, there are a few large retailers on the internet which have good prices.
 They include Shipwreck Beads (www.shipwreck.com), Fire Mountain Gems (www.firemountaingems.com), and the Northern Bead Company (www.northernbead.com).
 You can be sure that it is painful for me to list the names of my competitors here, but I don't think my customers come to me because they don't know about those other companies.
 I have an interesting selection of beads, and I provide good customer service.